 Cloud computing is a new technology that delivers many types of resources over the Internet.
 Cloud computing can be identified as a technology that uses the Internet to deliver its services

 Cloud computing, often referred to as simply “the cloud,” is the delivery of on-demand computing resources—everything from applications to data centers—over the internet on a pay-for-use basis

 What are the technologies used in Cloud Computing

-The main enabling technology for cloud computing is virtualization
+The main enabling technology for cloud computing are given below

 2) Service-oriented Architecture (SOA) : Cloud computing adopts concepts from Service-oriented Architecture (SOA) .
 Cloud computing provides all of its resources as services, and makes use of the well-established standards and best practices gained in the domain of SOA to allow global and easy access to cloud services in a standardized way.

 The cloud Computing aims to cut costs, and helps the users focus on their core business instead of being impeded by IT Infrastructure obstacles.